atzzCokeK/temperature-convertor/README.md

 ## Design

-This test is to make an app that converts input in cius to Farenheit.
-However, I think it is better to convert it also it in Farenheit to Celsius.
+This test is to make an app that converts input in Celsius to Fahrenheit.
+However, I think it is better to convert it also it in Fahrenheit to Celsius.
 I try to make my app easy to know both of them are available.

 ## Light/Dark mode